Model Classes in AD4M

 await post.save();Configuration Options

-The second parameter to fromJSONSchema() is optional and accepts these options:
+The second parameter to fromJSONSchema() is optional:

 interface JSONSchemaToModelOptions {